CosmoSecure/Web/README.md

 ## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-All rights reserved © 2025 CosmoSecure
+© 2025 CosmoSecure